Roger Goad (explosives officer): George Cross

-He was a 40-year-old married man with two children.
+Goad was a 40-year-old married man with two children.
 His citation was published in the London Gazette of 1 October 1976.

-The four members of the IRA unit were captured four months later at the conclusion of the Balcombe Street siege.
+The four members of the IRA group were captured four months later at the conclusion of the Balcombe Street siege.
 After being convicted of a number of murders, the four were imprisoned for life, receiving a whole life tariff.
 They were released in 1999 as part of the Good Friday Agreement.